Avoid school germs with 5 best practice tips from a doctor.

-Nothing says back to school like picking up a new cold, flu or even a fresh crop of lice.
+Nothing says school like picking up a new cold, flu or even a fresh crop of lice.
 At Your Doctors Online we want to prevent sickness before it happens.
 Our Chief Medical Advisor, Dr. Richard Honaker, shares his best tips to avoid germs in the classroom.

 Tip to Avoid Back to School Germs #1: Pack Good Nutrition